 One or more animal entities

-The entity of a focused, loyal, probably military dog has been spotted running around on patrol, ever on duty.
+The known entity of a focused, loyal, probably military dog has been spotted running around on patrol, ever on duty.
 The dog was decorated with a medal for heroism after saving someone’s youngster from a certain death.

 Fort Bridger Cemetery